Evolution of the Paid Department

 Company strength increased to 10 (requires 28 new F/F

 Age limit for appointment changed from 21 to 40 to 21 to 30

 500 feet of Eureka Fire Co Trojan hose

 2 new fire engines needed

 January 8, 1904: Building Inspection Report

 January 15, 1904: Fireman Harry Kelley of Engine Company 7 is killed in a fall from a broken ladder at the Hincliffe Brewery Fire.
-He is credited as being the first paid Paterson Fireman to make the Supreme Sacrifice.
+Originally he was credited as being the first paid Paterson Fireman to make the Supreme Sacrifice.
 But later research revealed that John Lair in 1901 was the first and both F/F are listed on the Memorial Monument)

 January 30, 1904: Kelly Death & Pension at Brewery discussed.
 Portland Ladder Company defends the ladder that broke.